cubewise-code/tm1py-samples/README.md

 - synchronize cubes from different TM1 instances
 - clean your TM1 models through regular expressions
 - generate MDX Queries from existing cube views
-- Analyse Processing Feeders time
+- analyse Processing Feeders time
-- Maintain dimensions and subsets with python
+- maintain dimensions and subsets with python
 - ...

 All scripts are split into four categories:
 * **Aministration**: All tasks related to TM1 administration such as sessions, transaction logs...
 * **Data**: Data operation such as getting data out of a view or writing data back to TM1
 * **Metadata**: All operations related to TM1 objects such as creating a new dimension, deleting a view...
-* **Samples**: Groups more advanced scripts such as getting data from web services.
+* **Samples**: Groups more advanced scripts such as getting data from web services

 # Requirements